 I am processing the results from half a year ago’s 2012 360 degrees evaluation for personal branding & development.
-I have decided to approach the issue of the most visible and criticized weakness that I have: the formalism I use to screen people.
+I have decided to approach the issue of the most visible and criticized weakness: the formalism I use to screen people.
 First of all, I want to mention an important aspect.
-My mother gave me an Austrian education, which came from her grandfather, a man who lived and worked in the USA and Austria for a long time of his life and got a lot of the Western spirit into his character.
-So there is an educational aspect to this history that cannot be undone.
-I do not see in this such a big problem as most Romanians do, because this is part of who I am.
-I don’t have a Latin character, but more of a German one – even if I don’t know German, I don’t have any German relatives or friends and I have never been to Austria.
+My mother gave me an Austrian education from her grandfather, a man who lived and worked in the USA and Austria for a long time and got a lot of the Western spirit into his character.
+So this history has an educational aspect that cannot be undone.
+I do not see this as a big problem as most Romanians do because this is part of who I am.
+I don’t have a Latin character, but more of a German one – even if I don’t know German, I don’t have any German relatives or friends, and I have never been to Austria.

-I also have to declare empathy as one of my biggest successes and at the same time as one of my biggest failures for the past year.
+I also have to declare empathy as one of my biggest successes and, simultaneously, one of my biggest failures for the past year.
 Why?
-Well, because, in 2012, empathy as strength came on the 4th place in top positive aspects (from the 8th place, mind you!) and lack of empathy as a weakness has reached a new absolute record: the 1st place with the highest score for weakness, in all the 7 years I have been doing this evaluation for (with almost twice the points from 2011).
+Well, because, in 2012, empathy as a strength came in the 4th place in top positive aspects (from the 8th place, mind you!), and lack of empathy as a weakness reached a new absolute record: the 1st place with the highest score for weakness, in all the 7 years I have been doing this evaluation for (with almost twice the points from 2011).

 As this article deals with the weakness and the previous one dealt with strengths, I will concentrate more on this aspect.
 So, people had quite a lot to say about me, as this seems to most people the most relevant weakness (and, not only by the account of the Romanians but also by the account of several Nordic people).

 All of these impressions center around the way to relate with others.
 Over the past 7 years, while I have been doing this 360 degrees evaluation, more than 100 different people noticed this among their top 4 observations about me.
 Their formulations ranged among these (I have marked what they said in 2012, too):